auth0/auth0-PHP/.github/PULL_REQUEST_TEMPLATE.md

 ### Testing

 <!--
   Would you please describe how reviewers can test this?
   Be specific about anything not tested and the reasons why.
   Tests must be added for new functionality, and existing tests should complete without errors.
 -->

 ### Contributor Checklist

 - [ ] I have read the [Auth0 general contribution guidelines](https://github.com/auth0/open-source-template/blob/master/GENERAL-CONTRIBUTING.md)
-- [ ] I have read the [Auth0 Code of Conduct](https://github.com/auth0/open-source-template/blob/master/CODE-OF-CONDUCT.md)
+- [ ] I have read the [Auth0 code of conduct](https://github.com/auth0/open-source-template/blob/master/CODE-OF-CONDUCT.md)